-25.45.008 Historic register preservation incentives.
+25.45.010 Property preservation incentives.

-Structures listed on the city's historic register or the inventory with a "C", "K" or "E" rating are eligible to apply for the following preservation benefits.
-The consideration of benefits shall occur at a public hearing and the granting of any benefit shall be conditioned upon the recordation of a written agreement between the city and property owner that ensures preservation of the building's historic character.
-The notice of public hearing shall include notice that the applicant is requesting approval of historic preservation incentives and what those requested benefits are.
+Structures listed on the city's historic register or those structures identified as having an OHP status code 1 through 5, or 6L pursuant to section 25.45.008, are eligible to apply for the following preservation benefits.
+The consideration of benefits shall occur at a public hearing and the granting of any benefit shall be conditioned upon the recordation of a written agreement between the city and property owner that ensures preservation of the building's historic character and identifies any historic incentives granted for the property.
+Unless further noted, the design review board shall conduct a noticed public hearing on design review applications, except that the planning commission shall assume the same authority for design review for all projects located in the downtown specific plan area and for projects that the planning commission is the primary discretionary review authority, such as approval of a conditional use permit.
+The notice of public hearing shall include notice that the applicant is requesting approval of preservation incentives and identify the requested benefits.
+A request for incentives in conjunction with an application to modify an historic resource (OHP status code 1 through 5) must receive a recommendation from the Heritage Committee.